rawnly/splash-cli/README.md

 Get beautiful wallpapers from [unsplash](unsplash)

+![screen](https://cloud.githubusercontent.com/assets/16429579/21467810/3f37f348-c9fa-11e6-9c6a-82fa8364f5e6.png)
+> The terminal shown above is [Hyper](hyper), with [hyper-sierra-vibrancy](hyper-sierra-vibrancy) as the terminal theme, and the [**oh-my-zsh**](oh-my-zsh) shell with `hyperzsh` **ZSH-THEME** as the theme.

 ---
-  i'm working on a new release, this should fix some flags and #16 and implement some cool features3
+  :star: i'm working on a new release, this should fix some flags and #16 and implement some cool features3
 ---

-![screen](https://cloud.githubusercontent.com/assets/16429579/21467810/3f37f348-c9fa-11e6-9c6a-82fa8364f5e6.png)
-> The terminal shown above is [Hyper](hyper), with [hyper-sierra-vibrancy](hyper-sierra-vibrancy) as the terminal theme, and the [**oh-my-zsh**](oh-my-zsh) shell with `hyperzsh` **ZSH-THEME** as the theme.

 ## Installation
 To install `splash-cli` you must use a **node package manager** such as [yarn](yarn) or [npm](npm).